ruthyklein/PracticumProject/README.md

 ## Project Structure

 The project follows a layered architecture model for better organization and maintainability:
-- **Frontend (Angular 17)**: Implements user interface features for efficient employee management.
+- **Frontend ( Angular )**: Implements user interface features for efficient employee management.
-- **Backend (.NET Core)**: Provides RESTful APIs to interact with the database and manage employee data effectively.
+- **Backend (.NET Core )**: Provides RESTful APIs to interact with the database and manage employee data effectively.

 ## Features